You are welcome and encouraged to print and use the documents below. We would love to hear about

 Also find out more about what weeds are, how they are spread

 Print our A4 visual on how to create a small bird habitat haven (pdf 409 kb) in your garden or bushland area.

-For schools and projects here is an A3 poster with a sugggested size and numbers of plants
+For schools here is an A3 poster with a sugggested size and numbers of plants

 for creating a habitat haven (685 kb)